AmaanSayyad/Cyclos/README.txt

 Cyclos 4.14.12
 -------------------------------------------------------------------------------

-Cyclos is an online and mobile payment system made by the Social TRade Organisation (STRO).
+Cyclos is an online and mobile payment system.

 The Cyclos license information is published in the license folder in the distribution archive, as well as the licenses for libraries and icons used